-The designated member of staff for looked-after-children (LAC) is Mrs Thompson (Headteacher).
-The SENCO and Headteacher will meet half termly if and when required to ensure that arrangements are in place for supporting pupils that are looked after and also have SEND.
-SEND Reviews and PEP meetings are coordinated and where possible meetings are held on the same day.
+The designated member of staff for looked - after children is Mrs Thompson (Headteacher).
+The SENCO and Headteacher would meet half termly if and when required to ensure that arrangements are in place for supporting pupils that are looked after and also have SEN. SEN Reviews and PEP meetings are coordinated and where possible meetings are held on the same day.